 Truly, we are a generation of wounded people.
 And wounded people tend to wound other people.
 (You may have heard it said that the most dangerous animal in the forest is the one that's been wounded.)
-Just look around at all the violence and dysfunction.
-From road rage to racial tension.
-Peaceful protests morphing into seething riots.
+Just look around at all the random violence and dysfunction.
+Road rage.
 Kids walking into schools with guns and blowing people's heads off.
 Where does it all come from?
 More often than not, it is the result of harbored hurt and smoldering bitterness that has turned to anger, hatred, revenge, and violence.